epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-26-docker-arch-alpm.markdown

 In order to do this we need to change our working directory first.
 This is a long verbose output.

+Although we can have AUR Frontend as described later, sometimes we need to go to lower level, use this sweet good <code>makepkg</code>.

 {% highlight bash %}
 $ cd package-query